HCS RIC Resources

 The BrainsCAN Human Cognition and Sensorimotor RIC (HCS RIC) provides state-of-the-art equipment and resources for measuring cognitive abilities, emotional and social behaviour, psychophysics and sensorimotor performance in neurotypical and neurologically-impaired individuals throughout the lifespan.
 These facilities are based in the Brain and Mind Institute in the Western Interdisciplinary Research Building (WIRB).
 The HCS RIC provides access to technicians and other personnel with expertise in computer programming, data analysis, design and fabrication of specialized equipment, recruitment of participants, including from special populations, and the development of databases.
 For details about access to the WIRB Research Facility, please visit the BMI Intranet.

-CFREF investments into BrainsCAN’s HCSC supports, maintains and leverages Cognitive Neuroscience research to ensure access to shared resources in the most cost-effective way.
+CFREF investments into BrainsCAN’s HCS RIC supports, maintains and leverages Cognitive Neuroscience research to ensure access to shared resources in the most cost-effective way.
 This investment provides users access to the following tools and services:

 A suite of flexible testing rooms that can be booked by researchers for their specific projects on a web-based calendar.